-Eligibility Status for Visa Consideration for Type Reclassification Description Witness or Informant Denote in the second of without well-the information of a second of S-5 Eligible Person in possession of critical reliable information concerning a criminal organization or enterprise who is willing to supply or has supplied such information to federal or state law enforcement authorities or court and whose presence in the United States the Attorney General determines is essential to the success of an authorized criminal investigation or prosecution.
+Visa Type Eligibility Status for Consideration for Reclassification Description Witness or Informant S-5 Eligible Person in possession of critical reliable information concerning a criminal organization or enterprise who is willing to supply or has supplied such information to federal or state law enforcement authorities or court and whose presence in the United States the Attorney General determines is essential to the success of an authorized criminal investigation or prosecution.
 S-6 Eligible Persons who both the Secretary of State and the Attorney General jointly determine: a. is in possession of critical reliable information concerning a terrorist organization, enterprise or operation; b. is willing or has supplied such information to federal law enforcement authorities or federal court; c. will be or has been placed in danger as a result of providing such information; and d. is eligible to receive an award under 22 U.S.C. §2708(a).
-S-7 Eligible Qualified Family Member of S-5 or S-6: Spouse, married and unmarried sons and daughters, and parents of witnesses and informants Victims of of a Severe Form of Traffic cking in Persons T-1 An alien who is or has been a victim of a severe form of trafficking in Eligible persons.
+S-7 Eligible Qualified Family Member of S-5 or S-6: Spouse, married and unmarried sons and daughters, and parents of witnesses and informants Victims of a Severe Form of Traffic king in Persons T-1 Eligible An alien who is or has been a victim of a severe form of trafficking in persons.
 T-2 Eligible An alien spouse of a T-1 visa holder.
-T-3 Eligible Child of a T- 1 visa holder T-4 Eligible Parent of a T-1 visa holder (if the child is under 21 years of age) T-5 Eligible Unmarried sibling of a T-1 visa holder under the age of 18 North An nerican Free Trade Agree TN-1 I-1 Ineligible A Canadian or Mexican alien who seeks temporary entry into t United States to work in a TN-designated occupation.
-The alie satisfy the inspecting immigration officer that the proposed statement temporary.
-TD Ineligible The alien spouse or minor child of a TN visa holder who seeks to enter - to accompany or follow to join the alien.
-Vithout Visa December of this simpleme or other vessel entering LIC next TWOV Ineligible Passenger of ship, airplane, or other vessel entering US port.
+T-3 Eligible Child of a T- 1 visa holder T-4 Eligible Parent of a T-1 visa holder (if the child is under 21 years of age) T-5 Eligible Unmarried sibling of a T-1 visa holder under the age of 18 North Ar merican Free Trade Agree ment (NAFTA) TN-1 Ineligible A Canadian or Mexican alien who seeks temporary entry into the United States to work in a TN-designated occupation.
+The alien must satisfy the inspecting immigration officer that the proposed stay is temporary.
+TD Ineligible The alien spouse or minor child of a TN visa holder who seeks to enter to accompany or follow to join the alien.
+Transit \ Without Visa TWOV Ineligible Passenger of ship, airplane, or other vessel entering US port.
 TWOV Ineligible Crew of ship, airplane, or other vessel entering US port.
-VICUMS of Certain Crimes An alian who has suffered substantial physical or mental abuse as a U-1 Eligible An alien who has suffered substantial physical or mental abuse as a result of having been a victim of criminal activity; or possesses information about criminal activity, or has been/could be helpful to law enforcement officials.
+Victims of Certain Crimes U-1 Eligible An alien who has suffered substantial physical or mental abuse as a result of having been a victim of criminal activity; or possesses information about criminal activity, or has been/could be helpful to law enforcement officials.
 U-2 Eligible The alien spouse of the U-1 visa holder accompanying or following to join the alien.
-U-3 Eligible Child of a U-1 visa holder U-4 Eligible Parent of a U-1 visa holder who is under 21 years of age U-5 Eligible ible Unmarried sibling of a U-1 visa holder under the age of 18 Visa Wa Visa Waiver Program VWP Ineligible Due to reciprocity agreements, the United States allows citizens from some countries to enter the country for business or pleasure without a visa. (e.g. Canada, Sweden, and others).
+U-3 Eligible Child of a U-1 visa holder U-4 Eligible Parent of a U-1 visa holder who is under 21 years of age U-5 Eligible Unmarried sibling of a U-1 visa holder under the age of 18 Visa Wa iver Program VWP Ineligible Due to reciprocity agreements, the United States allows citizens from some countries to enter the country for business or pleasure without a visa. (e.g. Canada, Sweden, and others).